-Measure Them and Divide By Volume
+Measure and Divide by Volume

 It's easy—just measure them and divide by volume:

 - Mix the egg gently with a fork, either the white and yolk together or separately, depending on the recipe.

-- Measure out only the amount you need— a half, a third or a quarter.
+- Measure out only the amount you need—1/2, 1/3, or 1/4.

 Do the Math